+Figure 1: Zone models by sum of premium amounts and number of unique contract IDs

-Due to this change, the old zone model and the new zone model were considered and separately.
+Because to this change, the old zone model and the new zone model were considered and analysed separately.
 This presented a greater challenge.
-After the data, no relevant features could be generated for predicting the future development of the premium amount.
-This limited our ability to select additional features.
-Despite the limitations, we the premium amount using time series models (see chapter xy) and classification models (see chapter xy).
+After analysing the data, no relevant features could be generated to predict the future development of the premium amount.
+This limited our ability to select additional features for modelling at a later stage.
+Despite the limitations, we analysed the premium amount using time series models (see chapter xy) and classification models (see chapter xy).

 Pre-processing and feature engineering

-The base dataset consisted of 229787 transactions and 36 variables (e.g., birthday, policy StartDate, premium Amount, Contract Id and Fee Rate, Zone Desc).

 After initial exploratory analysis of the data, missing values were deleted or replaced, and the variables were converted to the correct data type.

+Looking at the premium amounts over time by month, there is a dip in 2019 (see Fig.2).